Field-induced quantum critical point in the new itinerant antiferromagnet Ti$_3$Cu$_4$: Conclusion

-In conclusion, Ti$_3$Cu$_4$ is a new itinerant AFM with no magnetic elements with $T_N = 11.3$~K and $\mu_{ord}~=~0.17 \mu_B/F.U.$.
-The magnetic state is remarkably fragile for a transition metal magnetic system, and can be suppressed to $T~=~0$ with a small applied field $H_C$ = 4.87 T, resulting in a field-induced QCP.
-Measurements of the magnetic Gr{\"u}neisen ratio provide strong evidence for the quantum criticality, reinforced by the accompanied NFL-FL crossover revealed by the resistivity measurements.
-While QCPs have been observed in other itinerant magnets with no magnetic elements when the tuning parameter was either pressure or doping \cite{lohneysen2007fermi,svanidze2015non,svanidze2015}, Ti$_3$Cu$_4$ is the first example of an itinerant magnet field-tuned QCP.
-Furthermore, Ti$_3$Cu$_4$ can serve as as a platform for comparison and potentially generalization of the quantum critical behavior over the entire spectrum of magnetic moments from local to itinerant.
-In future studies, it will be important to understand the effects of pressure and chemical substitution in Ti$_3$Cu$_4$, both of which are currently underway.
+In conclusion, Ti$_3$Cu$_4$ is a new itinerant AFM with no magnetic elements with $T_N = 11.3$~K and $\mu_{ord}~=~0.17 \mu_B/F.U.$ The magnetic state is remarkably fragile for a transition metal magnetic system, and can be suppressed to $T~=~0$ with a small applied field $H_C$ = 4.87 T, resulting in a field-induced QCP.
+Measurements of the magnetic Gr{\"u}neisen ratio provide strong evidence for the quantum criticality, reinforced by the accompanied NFL-FL crossover revealed by the resistivity and heat capacity measurements.
+Ti$_3$Cu$_4$ can serve as as a platform for comparison and potentially generalization of the quantum critical behavior over the entire spectrum of magnetic moments from local to itinerant.
+In future studies, it will be important to understand the effects of pressure, chemical substitution, and disorder in Ti$_3$Cu$_4$, all of which are currently underway.